 3. Tangibles in the Servqual Model

-Tangibles represent the physical facilities, employees’ appearance, equipment, machines, communication materials, and information systems.
+Tangibles comprise physical facilities, employees’ appearance, equipment, machinery, communication materials, and information systems.
 It focuses on facilitating materials and physical facilities.

 This dimension assesses the extent to which these tangible elements convey professionalism, competence, and attention to detail, influencing customers’ perceptions of service quality.
 For example, the organization maintains a clean environment, and staff follow the appropriate dress code.